Broadford Community Woodland development

 Transforming Broadford’s new community forest from inaccessible monoculture plantation to thriving native woodland - a focus for well-being, enterprise and learning for all.

-Estimated Price
+Estimated Cost

 Over the next 5 years we want to:

-- Establish an inclusive volunteer programme to promote learning, skills, social cohesion and well-being
+- Establish an inclusive volunteer programme

 - Harvest timber to generate income to support development

-- Restock the woodland with native species, where possible from our own Community Tree Nursery
+- Restock the woodland with native species

-- Undertake nature restoration work tackling invasive species and restoring areas of peatland and wetland
+- Undertake nature restoration work

 - Pursue woodland enterprises to generate income streams

-The proposal has been shaped by targeted consultation (e.g. community surveys and events).
-It aligns with the ‘Climate Action’, ‘Strengthening Communities’ and ‘Diverse and Green Economy’ outcomes of the current Skye and Raasay Future (SARF) Area Place Plan.
+Our proposals align with the ‘Climate Action’, ‘Strengthening Communities’ and ‘Diverse and Green Economy’ outcomes of the current Skye and Raasay Future (SARF) Area Place Plan.

 - Local empowerment and community cohesion